 Dr. Crane now administers the widely known lifestyle change program at Weimar Institute east of Sacramento in Weimar, California.
 The institute is establishing records in arresting or reversing such degenerative diseases as arthritis, diabetes, heart disease, atherosclerosis, and is helping many in weight control.
-Although, in his conservative way and for medical reasons, he makes no claims regarding cancer, some of his patients claim remarkable results.
+In his conservative way and for medical reasons, however, he makes no claims regarding cancer, some of his patients claim remarkable results.

 Life Style or Death Style

 In assessing what really determines health, these physicians are finding that total lifestyle has a greater influence than heredity, environment, and medical science all put together.
 Recent estimates suggest that the various influences run about like this: Medical 10 percent, Heredity 21 percent, Environment 16 percent, Lifestyle 53 percent.